harshitjain17/Database-Management-Systems-Final-Project/README.md

 - Use the provided URL to clone the repository to your local machine using a Git client or the command line:
    `git clone https://github.com/harshitjain17/Database-Management-Systems-CMPSC-431W-Final-Project.git`

-To start the CLI, run the `main.py` script in your terminal using the following command: `python main.py`

 ### 2. Database Script:
 - Locate the file named `project.sql` within the repository.
 This file contains the SQL statements to create the database schema.
 - Open the `project.sql` file in a text editor and use those commands in PostgreSQL to create the tables.
 - Run the following command to execute the dump.sql script and create the database schema in your newly created database:
-   `psql -U <your_username> -d <your_database_name> < dump.sql`
+   `psql -U <your_username> -d <your_database_name> < project.sql`

+### 3. Start Using the CLI:
+- To start the CLI, run the `main.py` script in your terminal using the following command: `python main.py`
+- Refer to the Section C for detailed instructions on using the CLI interface functionalities.
 ***

 ## C. Main Menu Options